-5. Are Fixed Effects "Fixed"?
+5. Application: Are Fixed Effects "Fixed"?

-We are now in a position to turn to the central question of our analysis: How "fixed" are fixed effects?
-In particular, we want to investigate how our estimated location premia change over time.
+We are now in a position to employ our methodology to investigate how location premia change over time.
 To do this, we segment the data into three epochs.
 Epoch 1 spans 2007 to 2010 (the "bust"), Epoch 2 spans 2011 to 2014 (the "recovery"), while Epoch 3 spans 2015 to 2018 (the "acceleration").

-Figures 8 and 9 illustrate how location premia evolved over these epochs.
-In Figure 8, the left panel maps the SLR value surface during Epoch 1 while, while the right panel maps the changes in these location premia between Epochs 1 and 2.
-Figure 9 does the same for Epochs 2 and 3, with the left panel showing the Epoch 2 value surface and the right panel showing the changes between the epochs.
-In interpreting these figures, remember that all values are relative a specific location near the center of town.10 As a result, any negative premia differences shown in the right panels of these two figures do not necessarily indicate that property values fell in these neighborhoods.
+Figures 10 and 11 illustrate how location premia evolved over these epochs in our hex-based neighborhoods.
+In Figure 11, the left panel maps the SLR value surface during Epoch 1 while, while the right panel maps the changes in these location premia between Epochs 1 and 2.
+Figure 12 does the same for Epochs 2 and 3, with the left panel showing the Epoch 2 value surface and the right panel showing the changes between the epochs.
+In interpreting these figures, remember that all values are relative a specific location near the center of town.
+As a result, any negative premia differences shown in the right panels of these two figures do not necessarily indicate that property values fell in these neighborhoods.
 Rather, they mean that the premia of such locations declined relative to the central baseline neighborhood between the two epochs.

-With this interpretative note in mind, the changes depicted Figures 8 and 9 are striking, indicating that the changes in location premia over time are quite large and spatially clustered.
+With this interpretation in mind, the changes depicted in Figures 11 and 12 are striking, indicating that the changes in location premia over time are quite large and spatially clustered.
 Moreover, these changes seem to be explainable based on what we know about the evolution of the housing market in Phoenix during the housing crash, recovery, and acceleration.
 While the Phoenix metropolitan area was heavily affected by the subprime crisis, the impacts were not uniform across the city.
 Rather, the arrival of subprime lending brought more capital and higher prices in areas that had previously had less access to mortgage debt.
 The crash thereby resulted in particularly sharp declines in prices in lower priced neighborhoods, and many of these neighborhoods struggled to recover for years following the end of the Financial Crisis.

-10 For those who are interested, the center of this benchmark hex is latitude 33.53389, longitude -112.1123.
+&lt;sup>18 For those who are interested, the center of this benchmark hex is latitude 33.53389, longitude -112.1123.

-This is consistent with the spatial patterns of the location premia shown in Figures 8 and 9.
-During the bust (Epoch 1) the values of neighborhoods in southwestern Phoenix fell sharply relative to the higher priced, wealthier neighborhoods to the northeast, a pattern that can be seen in the relative location premia depicted in the left panel of Figure 8.
-During the recovery (Epoch 2), the impact of lower cost mortgages and lower cap rates was experienced first by luxury markets, and the right panel of Figure 8 shows that these neighborhoods did indeed see the greatest increase in relative values, even as location premia in much of the rest of the city declined.
+This is consistent with the spatial patterns of the location premia shown in Figures 10 and 11.
+During the bust (Epoch 1) the values of neighborhoods in southwestern Phoenix fell sharply relative to the higher priced, wealthier neighborhoods to the northeast, a pattern that can be seen in the relative location premia depicted in the left panel of Figure 10.
+During the recovery (Epoch 2), the impact of lower cost mortgages and lower cap rates was experienced first by luxury markets, and the right panel of Figure 10 shows that these neighborhoods did indeed see the greatest increase in relative values, even as location premia in much of the rest of the city declined.

 As the recovery accelerated during Epoch 3, however, its benefits began to reach those neighborhoods in southwest Phoenix that had struggled to rebound from the subprime crisis.
-Consistent with this, the right panel of Figure 9 shows that these neighborhoods saw their relative location premia rise dramatically, while the affluent neighborhoods in the northeast and saw their relative premia fall.
+Consistent with this, the right panel of Figure 11 shows that these neighborhoods saw their relative location premia rise dramatically, while the affluent neighborhoods in the northeast saw their relative premia fall.
 Once again, this does not mean that home values fell in these affluent neighborhoods during Epoch 3.
 Rather, it means that the values of other neighborhoods increased at a relatively faster pace.